melosso/trignis/README.md

 The dead letter mechanism does not automatically resync or retry failed messages when the application starts up/is running.
 The dead letters are stored in `sinkhole.db` as a sinkhole - they're saved for auditing/debugging purposes **but not automatically retried.**

+> [!TIP]
+> You can read more information about the performance risks (and relevant query's) of change tracking at this Brent Ozar article: [Performance Tuning SQL Server Change Tracking](https://www.brentozar.com/archive/2014/06/performance-tuning-sql-server-change-tracking/).

 ## 🔄 Compatibility

 Compatibility with all SQL Server versions is **not** guaranteed.
 This application may not work at all on deprecated versions of Microsoft SQL Server.